Medical Malpractice: Who Can Be Sued?

-In some cases, a pharmaceutical manufacturer may be liable where a drug caused a patient injuries, but only if the manufacturer failed to warn physicians of the drug's potential side effects or dangers.
+In some cases, a pharmaceutical manufacturer may be liable where a drug caused a patient injury, but only if the manufacturer failed to warn physicians of the drug's potential side effects or dangers.

 A pharmaceutical manufacturer's primary duty is to physicians.
 Thus, a manufacturer generally will not be liable for a patient's injuries, as long as it adequately informed the physician of all risks associated with a particular drug.
 As to the ultimate consumer, a pharmaceutical company only owes a duty to ensure that the medication it manufactures will be reasonably safe when used as intended.
 To ensure a drug's safety, the manufacturer must research the drug's possible side effects and risks before putting it on the market.
 If the pharmaceutical manufacturer fails to adequately warn a physician of a drug's dangers, however, the drug becomes what is known under product liability law as "unreasonably dangerous," and the manufacturer might be held liable for the failure to provide proper warnings.